Phrogz/context-blender/README.md

  * `multiply`
  * `difference`

-These blend modes mostly work as intended:
+These blend modes mostly work as intended, but have issues when it comes to dealing with the alpha channel:

  * `src-in` - the output of this blend mode is slightly different from the effect of applying the transparency of one layer as a mask to another; the difference only appears